michaelsinghurse/sales-tax-search-v2/README.md

 </form>
 ```

-Each time the value of one of the input elements changes, the `onChange` event
-fires and calls the `handleChange` callback function.
-Within the callback
-function, I take several steps.
-I first extract the element's name and value
+Within the callback function, I extract the element's name and value
-from the event object, then I validate the value using a separate function.
+from the event object and validate the value using a separate function.
 If
 there is a problem with the value, a message will be added to an error object,
-which enables React to render an error message to the DOM.
-Finally, I set the
+which which will be displayed to the user when the form renders again.
-state of the input element and its error message.
-This is what the code looks
+Finally, I set the state of the input element and its error message, if there
-like:
+is one.

+Here is what all that looks like:

 ```javascript
 // client/src/SearchForm.js